tairasoul/yadmb-addon-template/README.md

-# yadmb-extension-template
+# yadmb-addon-template
-Template for yadmb extensions.
+Template for yadmb addons.